How To Make Money With Your Email List – Part Two

 For example, the user profile database determines that Susie@email.com is female.
 It shows Susie an ad related to women’s clothing.
 Next, the user profile database determines that Joe@e-mail.com is male – and that he is a business professional.
 It shows Joe an ad related to men’s clothing and business wear in particular.

 You’ve just read the basic principle of how targeted advertising works.
 However, such targeting is only a small example of what’s possible.
 Targeting technology is able to look at much more information and in complex ways.
 Targeted advertising can consider different interests according to age, shopping habits, Internet viewing habits, device usage, geographic location and much more.
 Many different parameters exist beyond what I’ve mentioned here.
-Deeper levels of factoring and more specific targeting is possible.
+Deeper levels of factoring and more specific targeting are possible.

 Here are four of the most common, broad-based targeting methods: